 This technique identifies how your content all fits together based around user expectations of how the pages should be grouped and linked to each other.

 How is it done?

-Card sorting involves asking users to organize a deck of cards, each labelled with a different category or content object, into groups.
+Card sorting involves asking users to organise a deck of cards, each labelled with a different category or content object, into groups.
 This grouping exercise allows us to understand how users expect things to be grouped, why they feel they should be grouped together, and how they would label that group.
-We also looks for participants agreements and disagreements for further insights.
+We also looks for participants’ agreements and disagreements for further insights.

-Get in touch to find out how a card sorting exercise could help you structure your site/content more effectively.
+Get in touch to find out how a card sorting exercise could help you structure your site and content more effectively.